autopawn/dc2/README.md

 ## Local search

-The local searches are performed using Whitaker's fast swap heuristic.
+The local searches are performed using Whitaker's fast swap heuristic, but also adding the movement of removing facilities.